About this section

 Manscat | manscat.com Back to top

-However, we should make allowances for the grim and predictable story lines, over-sized dicks and seamless action – a far cry from reality.
-There is also growing concerns that porn causes harm.
+However, we should make allowances for the grim and predictable storylines, over-sized dicks and seamless action – a far cry from reality.
+There are growing concerns that porn causes harm.
 For example, the dopamine your brain produces when you watch it (that’s the “I like this” pleasure bit) will steer you back to watch more so there is potential for addiction.

 - Watching porn to cum is preferable to hooking-up for real.

 - Watching porn means you are more likely to demean and objectify gay men.

 - Watching porn creates unrealistic expectations of how we should perform sexually ourselves.